LuanEdCosta/create-project-files-cli/README.md

 Follow the steps below to learn how to use this library.

-1. Create a folder called `__file-templates__` in the root directory of your project.
+1. Create a folder called `__file-templates__` in the root folder of your project.
 2. Create a file called `test.txt` in the `__file-templates__` folder.
 3. Open a terminal and type `cpf create text.txt .`
-4. Now you should see a file called `text.txt` in your root directory.
+4. Now you should see a file called `text.txt` in your root folder.

 ## :page_facing_up: Documentation